quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la - this command is the same as the previous one except now it displays hidden file and directories too ls -ln - this commnad is used to display content of the directory in long format and used numerical data for user and group ID mkdir /tmp/holberton - this command is used to create holberton directory in /tmp directory mv /tmp/betty /tmp/holberton - this command is used to move the file betty to /tmp/holberton directory
+ls -la - this command is the same as the previous one except now it displays hidden file and directories too ls -ln - this commnad is used to display content of the directory in long format and used numerical data for user and group ID mkdir /tmp/holberton - this command is used to create holberton directory in /tmp directory mv /tmp/betty /tmp/holberton - this command is used to move the file betty to /tmp/holberton directory rm /tmp/holberton/betty - this command is used to delete the file betty from /tmp/holberton directory